Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Here is an example of how to write a resume:
+Here is an example of how to write a resume

 Dear [Hiring Manager’s Name],

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced professional in [Your field] I am confident that I will be an ideal candidate to be considered for this job.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced individual in [Your profession], I believe I would be a great fit for this position.

 I thank you for considering my application.
-I am looking forward to hearing from you.
+I am looking forward to receiving your feedback.

 Sincerely,